 Our Bioluminescence Kayak Tour is often imitated but never recreated.
 Leading the way we created the San Juan Island Bioluminescence Kayak Tour 7 years ago.
 When you read about bioluminescence paddling on San Juan Island, you are reading about Discovery Sea Kayaks.
 We have the most experience on the water at night, setting the standard for quality and safety.
 Join the Bioluminescence Kayak Tour on San Juan Island and experience the natural lights from the depths of the ocean.
-The San Juan Islands of Washington State have significant tidal exchanges that create swift currents and ocean upwellings.
-These upwellings yield highly nutrient rich bodies of water, creating an environment with a wide diversity of microorganisms.
-Some of these microorganisms are bioluminescent, creating their own light.

 We select the best dates for the darkest nights.
 If you do not see the date listed on our calendar then the moon is simply to bright to enjoy bioluminescence at its best.

 Bioluminescence is the emission of light by a living organism.
 In the San Juan Islands this organism is a marine dinoflagellate (a flagellated protist), called Noctiluca.
 When disturbed, noctiluca emits a sparkling green burst of light.
 When many bioluminescent organisms congregate in bays, the collective effect can be very dramatic.

 We launch just before sunset to take advantage of the last bit of daylight and enjoy the rich colors as the sun drops below the horizon.
 As twilight fades to darkness, green sparkles become noticeable throughout the water.
 Traveling close together we will pass through areas where the disturbance of paddles and kayaks create long streaks of bright green on the surface of the water.
 Floating in shallow flats, darting fish create a light show beneath the kayaks.